Aiguillette

 An aiguillette ([ɛɡɥijɛt], from aiguille, "needle"), also spelled aguillette, aiglet or aglet, is a cord with metal tips or lace tags, or the decorative tip itself.

 Functional or purely decorative fasteners of silk cord with metal tips were popular in the 16th and early 17th centuries, sometimes of gold set with gemstones or enameled, are generally called "aiglets", "aglets" or "points".

-In modern usage, an "aiguillette" is an ornamental braided cord with decorative metal tips worn on uniforms or as part of other costumes such as academic dress, where it will denote an honour.
+In modern usage, an "aiguillette" or "axelbant" is an ornamental braided cord with decorative metal tips worn on uniforms or as part of other costumes such as academic dress, where it will denote an honour.
 This usage of "aiguillette" derives from lacing used to fasten plate armor together.
 As such, a knot or loop arrangement was used which sometimes hung from the shoulder.

 These aiguillettes should not be confused with lanyards, which are cords also worn from the shoulder (or around the neck), but do not have the pointed aiguillette tips and are usually of fibre rather than gold or silver wire, and often not braided.

 The modern aglet or shoelace tip and the decorative tips on bolo ties are types of aiguillettes.

 History

+The modern aiguillette derives from the laces used to secure plates of armor together.
+The breast- and back-plates would be attached on one side with short loops of cord acting as a hinge, and on the other by a longer and more ornate tied one, to support the arm defences.

+Another tradition traces a symbolic use of a Aiguillettes to Spain, after the Duke of Alba condemned deserting Flemish to face the rope.
+The Flemish decided to wear a cord and a nail on their collar as a symbol of their defiance.
+The cord and the nail came seen as an emblem of their bravery and ultimately became the honour known as aiguillettes.

 Portraits of the 16th and 17th centuries show that aiglets or metal tips could be functional or purely decorative, though many were used to "close" seams and slashes that are not always apparent on dark garments in portraits.
 They were made in matched sets, might be of silver, silver-gilt, or gold, and were worn in masses.